 Some aspects of conferences, of course, I could do without.
 I have been thinking of two different conferences I attended recently and the sharp contrast between the two.

 At the first conference, we were given table numbers and assigned to sit at a certain table.
 I did not know the others at my table, which of course was the point.
-However, sitting at a table with strangers in a very loud room was not my idea of a good time.
+However, it was very loud and hard to hear, so this was not a great use of time.

 The second conference was very different, as we were encouraged to sit with those from our company so we could have deeper discussion about how we could take the ideas from the conference and bring them back to our organization.
 I felt this was more productive and helpful, as it did allow my group to engage in meaningful discussions about the sessions we’d attended.